Public transport in the Wellington Region: Buses

-The majority of buses in the Wellington area are powered by diesel, but GOWellington also had 60 trolleybuses that it operated within Wellington city.
+The majority of buses in the Wellington area are powered by diesel, but GOWellington previously also had 60 trolleybuses that it operated within Wellington city.
 The trolleybus network was introduced between 1949 and 1964 to replace Wellington's trams (see below) and closed down in October 2017.
 From July 2018, Tranzit will introduce electric buses progressively onto their routes; the Greater Wellington Regional Council has also voted to look into proposals to make both rapid transport spines, Johnsonville to Island Bay and Karori to Seatoun, fully electric by 2021 and 2023 respectively and make a core route in both the Hutt Valley and Porirua fully electric as electric buses are introduced.
 As of April 2024, Wellington has 103 electric buses in urban service, the second highest electric fleet in New Zealand after Auckland which has 133 electric buses.
 Since 2018, new diesel buses on Metlink routes are required to be at least Euro V standard.

 All Metlink buses accept the contactless Snapper card.
 As of April 2011, Wellington buses report real time location information which is displayed on electronic signs in some Wellington bus stops and can be viewed online.

 From 2019, bike racks have been fitted to most buses operated in Metlink branding.

-Tawa has 5 on-demand minibuses operated by Mana for a year's trial from 16 May 2022.

-Metlink plan to introduce 5 bendy buses to Wellington in 2026 for use on route 2 to deal with overcrowding.
+Tawa has five on-demand minibuses operated by Mana for a year's trial from 16 May 2022.
+Metlink plan to introduce five bendy buses to Wellington in 2027 for use on route 2 to deal with overcrowding.
 If successful, 29 more will be ordered.